 ENROLLING A STUDENT

 The Guidance Office is open to enroll new students from 10:00 am to 2:00 pm daily.
-It is recommended that you call the main office and schedule an appointment; but, it is not required.
+Please call the main office to schedule an appointment.
 Before coming to the school to enroll, parents / guardians should visit the CCPS main website at https://www.carrollk12.org/instruction/studentservices/Pages/EnrollingAStudentInSchool.aspx to review the requirements and get a list of the necessary documentation.

 The Board of Education has a strong commitment to the learning process.
 Therefore, the Board of Education has a legitimate interest in regulating student attire and appearance during the school day in an effort to avoid disruption, to promote self-discipline, to promote student health and safety, and to maintain an atmosphere conducive to learning.

 Students of Carroll County Public Schools are required to groom themselves in a manner that is modest, clean, appropriate, decent and not disruptive to the educational process.
 Students are expected to abide by this dress code from the arrival to the school building to the defined ending of the school day.
-Please refer to details in the Student Handbook.
-For a detailed copy of the CCPS Dress Code Policy go to: https://www.carrollk12.org/about/Documents/studenthandbook.pdf
+Please refer to details in the Informational Calendar Student/Parent Handbook.
+For a detailed copy of the CCPS Dress Code Policy go to: https://www.carrollk12.org/about/Documents/2020-21InfoCalendarHandbook.pdf